hauke96/wiki2book/src/README.md

 # Run tests

-Normal, without coverage file: `go test ./...`
+Normal (without creating a coverage file) go into the `src` folder and execute `go test ./...`.

-With coverage: `go test -coverprofile test.out ./... && go tool cover -html=test.out`
+With coverage: Go into `src` folder, use `go test -coverprofile test.out ./...` to run tests and `go tool cover -html=test.out` to view the coverage result.

 ---
 ¹ Especially useful when using trains in Germany.
 No joke.